ammarhakim/gkyl/doc/DataStruct.md

   must be determined by the indexer returned by the `indexer()` object.
 This method is useful in inner loops were using `get` method lead to memory fragmentation.

+`field:sync()`
+: Synchornize values in ghost cells by copy data from neighboring ranks' skin cells.

 To illustrate the use of the `indexer()` and `get()` methods to access elements in the grid, consider the following code: